r9hit/POSTERZ-back-end-strapi/README.md

 The project also utilizes Cloudinary, a cloud-based media management solution, to store and manage images and other media assets.
 This ensures that the application can handle large amounts of data efficiently and with minimal downtime.

-## Some screen shots of this projects's content mananger and media
+## Some screen shots of this projects's content manager and media

 ### Content-manager
 ![Screenshot 1](https://github.com/r9hit/POSTERZ-back-end-strapi/blob/main/screenshots/Screenshot%20(38).png)